 All of the guides are designed to be printed on A4 paper.
 To ensure correct orientation on both sides select ‘long edge binding’ in your print settings.
 Also, ensure that you print at 100% scale, do not ‘shrink to fit’.
 We like to print onto coloured paper to help them stand out.

-They can easily be folded to comfortably fit into your pocket and open like a book as shown in the animation.
+The guides can easily be folded to comfortably fit into your pocket and open like a book.